St. Augustine Divorce Lawyers

 - Entering mediation to negotiate a divorce agreement (and parenting plan).

-- Bringing your divorce agreement to the court for final approval; or,
+- Bringing your divorce agreement to the court for final approval, or

 - Going to trial if you cannot cooperatively create a divorce agreement during mediation.